dennis199441/blockchain/README.md

 Block receives Parameters object which stores data.
 Once Block object is instantiated, it generates its hashcode.

-## BlockChain
+## Blockchain
-BlockChain links Blocks together.
+Blockchain links Blocks together.
 It stores blocks in a list.
 Once BlockChain object is instantiated, it creates the genesis block and the block list.